 In a Type B facility, a resident: may require staff assistance to evacuate; require attendance during nighttime sleeping hours; be incapable of following directions under emergency conditions; and require assistance in transferring to and from a wheelchair, but must not be permanently bedfast.

 Number of residents living in an assisted living facility depends on its license type.
-In the State of Texas, assisted living facilities are licensed as small or large.
+In the State of Texas, assisted living facilities near me are licensed as small or large.

 Small - Small facilities are defined as those with 16 residents or less.